Reform Group (Ireland)

-The Reform Group was an organisation based in Dublin that sought to have Ireland rejoin the Commonwealth of Nations.
+The Reform Group is an organisation based in Dublin that seeks to have Ireland rejoin the Commonwealth of Nations.

 History

 The group was launched in 1998 as The Reform Movement shortly after the successful referendum ratifying the Good Friday Agreement and describing itself as a coalition of "new unionists for the new millennium".

 A number of its founders, such as Anne Holliday, had been members of the anti-republican group, New Consensus.
 At its launch, the group called for: